vicariousdrama/nodeyez/_docs/script-inscriptionmempool.md

 # Unmined Inscriptions in Mempool

-This script calls your local bitcoin node and will analyze your view of the mempool to identify and extract inscriptions found in transactions.
+This script analyzes the mempool of a bitcoin node, finds transactions with inscriptions and extracts them.
 A summary image of the most recent inscriptions will be generated as the output file.

+It depends on a bitcoin node.

 - For more information about Ordinals, checkout the [Ordinals Website](https://docs.ordinals.com/).
 - For more information about Inscriptions, checkout the [Inscriptions section](https://docs.ordinals.com/inscriptions.html).